jainismvivek/project-management-platform/README.md

 ## project collaboration platform - Connect

-I am building an clone of the Slack using react redux and firebase.
+ project management platform   using react redux and firebase.

   ### `yarn start` to start the project